 - Family planning, including contraception and inter-conception counseling

 Explore the percentage of women delivering a live birth who had a timely postpartum care visit in each state.
 Higher rates are better on this measure.

 The purple dashed line represents the median, or middle, of all values reported.

 This measure reports state performance on the percentage of deliveries of live births on or between October 8 of the year prior to the measurement year and October 7 of the measurement year with a postpartum visit on or between 7 and 84 days after delivery.

 States voluntarily report on Prenatal & Postpartum Care: Postpartum Care (PPC-AD) as part of the Core Set of Adult Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Adult Core Set measure specifications.

 The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AR, AZ, GA, IA, ID, ME, MT, ND, NE, NY, and OR.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AR, AZ, CO, IA, ID, ME, MN, MT, ND, NE, NY, and OR.
 The following states reported the measure to CMS, but did not use Adult Core Set specifications to calculate the measure: MN and OR.